sg16-unicode/sg16/README.md

 Meetings are generally held twice a month; invitations are sent to the mailing list.
 Summaries of past meetings are available at https://github.com/sg16-unicode/sg16-meetings/blob/master/README.md.

+A standing paper that describes our intended scope, directives, guidelines and constraints is available at [P1238 - SG16: Unicode Direction][P1238].
+Anyone wanting to follow or contribute to SG16 should become familiar with it.

-The following are papers and projects currently under our purview.
-Additionally, we provide input to proposals that originate elsewhere that target EWG, LEWG, or other study groups when those proposals touch on topics listed in [P1253 - Guidelines for when a WG21 proposal should be reviewed by SG16][P1253].
+The following sections list papers and projects currently under our purview.
+Additionally, we provide input to proposals that originate elsewhere within WG21 when those proposals touch on topics listed in [P1253 - Guidelines for when a WG21 proposal should be reviewed by SG16][P1253].

 # WG21 (C++) Papers